Applying DSP Library Filters

 plot(freqs_x, spectrum_x, xlabel="Frequency (Hz)", ylabel="Amplitude", legend=:topright)

-Next, let's move on to examples of implementing various filters.
+Next, let's look at examples of the implementation of various filters.

 FIR filters (Finite Impulse Response)

-FIR filters have a finite impulse response, which makes them stably solvable and easy to design.
-They have no internal feedback.
+FIR filters have a finite pulse response, which makes them stably solvable and easy to design.
+They have no internal feedbacks.

-The type of filter we applied is a lowpass filter (Lowpass) with a cutoff frequency of 5 Hz.
-It is applied to the signal using a FIR filter designed by Hanning window method with a length of 64.
+The type of filter we use is a low-pass filter with a cutoff frequency of 5 Hz.
+It is applied to the signal using a FIR filter designed by the Hanning window method with a length of 64.

 designmethod = FIRWindow(hanning(64))